 Because of their small size and simplicity, micro campers are a popular option for people who want to build their own camper.
-You often skill complex installations of plumbing and appliances.
+You often skip complex installations, like plumbing and appliances, making DIY builds more accessible to the average person.
 If you want to learn more about building your own micro camper, we suggest reading Can You Really Build Your Own DIY Teardrop Camper?

 Are Micro Campers Worth It?

-Micro campers are a solid alternative to purchasing something bigger.
-When you’re spending most of your time enjoying the outdoors, how much space do you really need?
+Micro campers are a solid choice for those who don’t need the added luxuries of larger RVs.
+If you just need a safe place to lay your head at night, these little rigs will suit you just fine.
+After all, when you’re spending most of your time enjoying the outdoors, how much space do you really need?
 The cost and versatility of today’s micro campers make them more than worth it for avid nature lovers, so start planning your next big outdoor adventure today.

-Have you ever tried out a micro camper?
+Can you see yourself traveling with a micro camper?
 Drop a comment below!